 - (1) The morality of good and evil is reflectively unstable.
 It is sustained by psychological forces-hatred, vengeance, aggression-that it condemns. - (2) The morality of good and evil is unhealthy for those who internalize it.
-Their aggressive instincts are pent up and redirected at themselves. - (3) The morality of good and evil stifles individual greatness.
+Their aggressive instincts are pent up and redirected at themselves. - (3) The morality of good and evil stifles individual greatness, or prevents us from fully affirming our lives.
 (If this is Nietzsche's criticism, then he must accept some values.
 His criticism would be that morality undermines those values.)